I hit my fifth year this month.

 I lost my mom on December 22nd.
 I think of her as I type this with my sensory symptoms, knowing she was never wrong.
 She repeatedly warned me, begged me to be good to my body, to treat it like a growing plant.
 Now I not only know I screwed up in more ways than ten by not listening to her, I also know at one time I walked around with lyme, had the close call of life and death cancer ripped out, as I continue to wish the RRMS the best.
 Isn’t that what every obstacle in life boils down to anyway?

-**UPDATE: I STILL TEST POSITIVE FOR LYME, BUT I’M TOLD I KILLED THREE STRAINS WITH COLLOIDAL SILVER, MEAT FREE DIET, DETOX AND HYDROGEN PEROXIDE BATHS.
+**UPDATE: I STILL TEST POSITIVE FOR LYME, BUT I’M TOLD BY TAKING IT UPON MY OWN EFFORTS, I KILLED THREE STRAINS WITH COLLOIDAL SILVER, MEAT FREE DIET, DETOX AND HYDROGEN PEROXIDE BATHS.
 THE PHOTOSYNTHESIS MACHINE IS NEXT FOR THE LAST TWO STRAINS.
 TRUTHFULLY, I CARE MORE ABOUT MY CANCER STAYING AWAY.
 THE LAST TWO LYME STRAINS DOESN’T AFFECT ME.
 TWO MORE PHYSICIANS I HAVE DEALT WITH BELIEVE I WAS IN FACT, MISDIAGNOSED WITH MS.**